The Best Time To Visit Antarctica – Month By Month Breakdown

 Don’t let the late season deter you – March is still a great time to visit Antarctica.

-Antarctica In March Humpback Whales
+Antarctica in March Humpback Whales

 Want the absolute best opportunities to see humpback whales in Antarctica?
 Visit in March!